 Historic environment records should be capable of providing, and of receiving and incorporating, digital data in formats designed to assist the exchange of data between appropriate compatible information systems.
-In particular, they should be interoperable with the corporate GIS systems and back-office planning systems of the local planning authorities which they cover:
+In particular, they should be interoperable with the corporate GIS systems and back-office planning systems of the local planning authorities which they cover.

-The Strategic Framework for Records Relating to the Historic Environment of Wales has been established between the principal historic environment record holders in Wales.
-The framework is underpinned by principles of easy access, data sharing and collaboration to enable participating organisations to have the information necessary to further their business needs.
-Historic environment records are expected to participate in the actions and priorities set out in the framework.
+Regular data sharing and collaboration between the principal record holders of historic environment information in Wales, including the historic environment record, is established by the Historic Environment Data Standards (HEDS) Working Group, convened, and chaired by RCAHMW.
+The group promotes and facilitates the principles of easy access, data sharing and collaboration to enable participating organisations to have the information necessary to further their business needs.
+Historic environment record staff are expected to participate in the actions and priorities agreed by the group.

-- a) A regular programme of sharing and exchanging information with other information providers in the historic environment sector under the terms of the Strategic Framework for Records Relating to the Historic Environment in Wales. - b) Regular provision of data to Historic Wales in a format agreed with the Royal Commission.
+- a.
+A regular programme of sharing and exchanging information with other information providers in the historic environment sector in line with the practice of the Historic Environment Data Standards (HEDS) Working Group. - b.
+Regular provision of data to Historic Wales11 in a format agreed with the RCAHMW.

-2.3 Public Access and Engagement ¬
+Public Access and Engagement

-Benchmark 6: Facilities provided for user services including visitor, postal, telephone and online enquiries.
+Benchmark 6: Facilities provided for user services including visitor, postal, telephone and online enquiries, in accordance with s195 of the Historic Environment (Wales) Act 2023.